Want to learn about burn up charts and understand how to use them?

 How Burnup charts help Agile project management

-Burnup charts are an essential part of the Agile project management process.
+Burnup charts are an essential part of agile projects.

 A. Keeps Track Of What You’ve Accomplished With Each Sprint